 Do not travel to Haiti due to crime and civil unrest.

+Protests, tire burning, and road blockages are frequent and unpredictable.
 Violent crime, such as armed robbery, is common.
-Protests, tire burning, and road blockages are frequent and often spontaneous.
 Local police may lack the resources to respond effectively to serious criminal incidents, and emergency response, including ambulance service, is limited or non-existent.

 Read the Safety and Security section on the country information page.